spiral/docs/framework/container.md

 Once MyServive will be requested, Container will route request to `NewService` implementation and store it under binging defined in `MyService` class.
 In other words - every class extends singleton will become singleton to replace it's parent.

+> You can always disable singleton behaviour by inheriting class and defining SINGLETON constant as `null`.

 ### Additional Container methods
 There is few additional methods in Container you might consider using.